Key takeaways

 Adoption by language

 Healthy rollouts show usage across Hindi, English, and regional speakers.
+If only one language group adopts, something is wrong.

 Error rate reduction

-Compare voice versus keyboard errors, across transcription, classification, and amount fields.
+Compare voice versus keyboard errors across transcription, classification, and amount fields.

 Client satisfaction for CA firms